vigorousnorth/news-equity-analytics/README.md

 (13 rows)
 ```

-If that's what you're seeing, that's good, we're ready to run the software.
+If that's what you're seeing, your database is all set up.

+### Connecting your software to your database

 We're using the dotenv package to manage database connections and credentials.
 For a local installation, create a new text file inside the `news-equity-analytics` directory like this one: